-Email invites have been sent to undergraduate day students to log onto the student account center and view their Fall 2014 bill.
+Email invites have been sent to undergraduate day students to log onto the student account center and view their Spring 2015 bill.
 The student account center allows the student to the ability to share their account access with parents or any other additional parties to assist in managing their account.
 Statements can be viewed online and payments can be made online 24/7.

 If you are planning on paying your bill by a MEFA, PLUS or other loan program, your loan application will need to be approved with a completed promissory note and if required by the lender, certified by the Financial Aid office in order for these funds to be considered as a secure payment.
 PLUS loans and some other loans have an origination fee withheld by the lender.
 Questions concerning the loan process should be directed to the Financial Aid office.
 The Financial Aid office can be reached at 508-767-7158.

 A late fee of $100.00 will be assessed if the balance is not paid by January 2th, 2015.
 It is important to note that a late application for financial aid by a student does not excuse late fees charge by the College.